 I picked up each single serving pie from the frozen deli case at this 99c only Store for 99.99 cents (or $1.)
 The pizzas are the perfect size for lunchtime appetites.
 I got the same toppings of cheese, pepperoni and sausage on both.
-Normally I like a pizza hot from the oven, but for this meal showdown I am going with the quicker micowave preparation. -- following the box directions.
+Normally I like a pizza hot from the oven, but for this meal showdown, I am going with the quicker microwave preparation. -- following the box directions.

 There is more tomato sauce and chunkier meat topping -- so you can really taste the Italian sausage and pepperoni. -- Celeste is a winner in the meat category.
 Also, larger lashings of mozzarella cheese make individual bites varied, as ingredients are larger but spread out more.
 And the tomato sauce, while plain, binds all the flavors together.

 Italian herbs shine through in the tomato sauce.
 But the meat toppings are hard to discern, due to the small sizes.
 While Jeno's has a uniform flavor profile as all the parts are almost blended together in a pleasing way.

 Funny, but Jeno's did not have a silver microwave crisper, so I used Celeste's.